qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 ## Main layout

-Based around a typematrix dvorak keyboard, with escape, tab, enter and backspace in the middle.
+Inspired by my old typematrix dvorak keyboard, with escape, tab, enter and backspace in the middle.

 ```